tvdboom/ATOM/docs_sources/user_guide.md

 * Models that need feature scaling will do so automatically before training if the features are not already scaled.
-* If an exception is encountered while fitting an estimator, the pipeline will automatically jump to the next model and save the exception in the `errors` attribute.
-Note that in that case, there will be no model for that estimator.
+* If an exception is encountered while fitting an estimator, the pipeline will automatically jump to the next model.
+The errors are stored in the `errors` attribute.
+Note that in case a model is skipped, there will be no model subclass for that estimator.
 * When showing the final results, a `!` indicates the highest score and a `~` indicates that the model is possibly overfitting (training set has a score at least 20% higher than the test set).
-* The winning model (the one with the highest `mean_bagging` or `metric_test`) will be attached to the `winner` attribute.
+* The winning model (the one with the highest `mean_bagging` or `metric_test`) can be accessed through the `winner` attribute.

 <br>